 If you like off the beaten path places and you’ve already seen the main sights with Big Ben and Tower Bridge, try travelling more east to visit different London’s neighbourhood.
 Dive into the chaotic mix of great food places, pop-up designer shops, hidden cafes and colourful street art in the Brick Lane in London’s East End.

 I’ve been to London several times, exploring city hidden corners.
 However, with every visit, I learn how little I know about the UK’s capital.
 There is so much to do in London and this time I’ve discovered the very colourful part of the city.

-Following my love for the street art, my boyfriend took me to the place, that I haven’t heard of before – Brick Lane in the East End of London.
-It used to be a poor slum area in the past, with a high crime rate, however now it’s booming with quirky boutiques, chic cafes, trendy art galleries and famous food places.
+Following my love for street art, my boyfriend took me to the place, that I haven’t heard of before – Brick Lane in the East End of London.
+It used to be a poor slum area in the past, with a high crime rate, however now it’s booming place, with quirky boutiques, chic cafes, trendy art galleries, famous food places, and cool Shoreditch hotels.
 What I loved the most about it was the creative and ever-changing street art hidden around every corner.
 This really is the coolest neigbourhood in London!

 Brick Lane has for years been home for international Irish and Jewish migrants.
 Nowadays, the Bangladesh population is the majority, which results in many curry houses (over 50!) and multiple Asian shops in the area.
 During the weekend the street is very busy with locals, tourists, food sellers, and music artists, bustling with sounds, colours, and flavours.
 It’s a perfect example of London’s multiculturalism and a great place to visit.

 The Brick Lane is the best to be visited on Sunday when all the markets are open.